 Give us a call or fill out a form to book an appointment for a cockroach control service.
 Before we can give you a price we will need to know the suburb of your property, whether the cockroaches are being found indoors or outside, and any particular areas of concentration.

-The treatment works on residual contact.
-The insect has to absorb the product by crawling over the product.
+The most common treatment methods we use are residual products and bait traps.
+The treatment works on residual contact meaning the insect has to absorb the product by crawling over it.
 The product then kills the insect by affecting the nervous system.
-Powder treatment works the same way, while gel bait is treated as a food source and ingested by the insect.
+Gel bait is treated as a food source and ingested by the insect with the same result.

 German cockroaches are treated with residual product, gel, powder and/or granules.
-It is a targeted treatment in infested area and heavy infestation may require residual barrier in adjoining rooms.
+It is a targeted treatment in infested areas with heavy infestations requiring residual barrier in adjoining rooms.

-Native cockroaches are usually treated externally with a residual barrier around base of house and if required we can do an internal barrier around skirting boards and other entrance points.
-They are generally identified by size and you can usually only see a random insect around ceiling or walls.
+Native cockroaches are usually treated externally with a residual barrier around base of house and if required we administer an internal barrier around skirting boards and other entrance points.

 - Your technician will assess cockroach activity to identify areas needing treatment.